-- (64) The Procedure Administrator, pursuant to the University's Work Health and Safety Rule, makes this Protocol. - (65) University Representatives must observe this Protocol in relation to University matters. - (66) This Protocol operates as and from the Effective Date. - (67) Previous Protocols relating to First Aid Management are replaced and have no further operation from the Effective Date of this new Protocol.
+(61) The Director People and Culture as Procedure Administrator, pursuant to the University's Work Health and Safety Rule, is authorised to make procedures and guidelines for the operation of this University Protocol.
+The procedures and guidelines must be compatible with the provisions of this Protocol.

+(62) University Representatives must observe this Protocol in relation to University matters.

+(63) This Protocol operates as and from the Effective Date.

+(64) Previous Protocols relating to First Aid Management are replaced and have no further operation from the Effective Date of this new Protocol.

+(65) Notwithstanding the other provisions of this University Protocol, the Vice-Chancellor and Chief Executive Officer may approve an exception to this Protocol where the Vice-Chancellor and Chief Executive Officer determines the application of the Protocol would otherwise lead to an unfair, unreasonable or absurd outcome.
+Approvals by the Vice-Chancellor and Chief Executive Officer under this clause must be documented in writing and must state the reason for the exception.